apache/nuttx/syscall/README.txt

           call into a syscall, marshalling all of the system call parameters as necessary.

-  STUB  - Another tiny bit of code that executes within the NuttX kernel
+  Stub  - Another tiny bit of code that executes within the NuttX kernel
           that is used to map a software interrupt received by the kernel to a kernel function call.
 The stubs receive the marshalled system call data, and perform the actually kernel function call (in